Sampled-data funnel control and its use for safe continual learning: Safeguarded data-based control

 \subsection{Reinforcement Learning: \texorpdfstring{$Q$}{Q}-table control}

-Using the example of $Q$-learning, we show, in this section, how the controller~\eqref{eq:controller_recursive} can be combined with model-free reinforcement learning~(RL) techniques to improve the control signal using the control strategy~\eqref{eq:combined_controller}. $Q$-learning was first developed in~\cite{watkins1989learning} and has since become a cornerstone of reinforcement learning and foundation for many other learning algorithms~\cite{jang2019q}.
+Using the example of $Q$-learning, we show, in this section, how the controller~\eqref{eq:controller_recursive} can be combined with model-free Reinforcement Learning~(RL) techniques to safeguard the learning process on the one hand, and to improve the control signal using the control strategy~\eqref{eq:combined_controller}. $Q$-learning was first developed in~\cite{watkins1989learning} and has since become a cornerstone of Reinforcement Learning and foundation for many other learning algorithms~\cite{jang2019q}.

 To explain the basic concepts of $Q$-learning, we consider a nonlinear discrete-time control system of the form